WhoTargetsMe/ad-transparency-standards/README.md

-# A proposed technical standard for ad transparency
+# A proposed technical standard for Political Advertising Transparency

 This is a modified version of [Google's "Ad Transparency Spotlight" documentation](https://github.com/Ads-Transparency-Spotlight/documentation).
-Their proposal is inadequate to cover many of the elements and areas needed to provide true transparency, particularly for political ads (which is our primary interest).
-However, project served as a reminder that we lack universal technical standards for ad transparency, a problem we are trying to solve here.
+Their proposal is inadequate to cover many of the elements and areas needed to provide true transparency, particularly for political ads (which is the primary interest of Who Targets Me).
+However, their project served as a reminder that we lack universal technical standards for ad transparency, a problem we are trying to solve with this proposal.

-The main purpose is that, with ad transparency firmly on the agenda of the EU's [Digital Services Act](https://ec.europa.eu/info/sites/info/files/proposal-regulation-single-market-digital-services-digital-services-act_en.pdf) and [Democracy Action Plan](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:52020DC0790&from=EN), the absence of a technical standard creates a lot of unnecessary wiggle room and uncertainty about what data will be in - and out - of scope.
-The benefit of a single industry standard for ad transparency is obvious - it improves the quality of data available to internet users and for research while reducing the burden on advertising platforms to produce their own formats and data outputs.
+The absence of a common technical standard creates a lot of unnecessary wiggle room and uncertainty about what data will be in - and out - of scope in any transparency regulation.
+The benefit of a single industry-wide standard for ad transparency is obvious - it improves the quality of data available to internet users, journalists and researcher while reducing the burden on advertising providers to devise and produce their own formats and data outputs.
+This is particularly valuable for smaller providers.

-## Goal
+## Our goal

 To create:
 - A technical, machine-readable standard for advertising transparency to be used by any advertising platform.